MichaelHochriegl/SignalRGen/README.md

 ## Client-Side usage

-After you did the setup part you will have a greatly enhanced client experience.
+After you have done the setup part, you will have a greatly enhanced client experience.
-`SignalRGen` generates multiple files, like for example this client:
+`SignalRGen` generates multiple files, like, for example, this client:

 ```csharp
 //------------------------------------------------------------------------------